 The calling feature also takes into account your voice so if you ask it to, for example, call your mum, it knows to call your mum and not your partner's mum.

-The good news is that feature is coming soon, according to reports.
+The good news is that feature is coming soon.

 Also see: Which Google Home should I buy?